MRtrix3/mrtrix3/docs/reference/commands/mrconvert.rst

 Description
 -----------

-perform conversion between different file types and optionally extract a subset of the input image.

 If used correctly, this program can be a very useful workhorse.
 In addition to converting images between different formats, it can be used to extract specific studies from a data set, extract a specific region of interest, or flip the images.